fxkrait/Dactyl-Manuform-Build-Log/README.md

 ### Issues encountered:

-1) The wiring diagram provided for the 3-wire serial connection between the arduinos is INCORRECT.
-What you are supposed to do, is you the same pins, but use the SAME WIRE on the same pin for each.
-The wiring diagram given swaps some wires, and it does not work.

-2) The RJ-9 connection DOES NOT WORK.
-I have seen many issues on reddit, complaining about the serial connection not working.
-I believe this is partly related to the incorrect wiring diagram, but also do to the RJ-9 being insufficient for some reason.
-Upon replacing the whole RJ-9 setup with direct wiring, the serial connection functioned properly.
+1) The RJ-9 connection does work, however wiring it is weird.
+I believe that the black connected to yellow, and red connected to green.
+It was weird.
+Use a multimeter and continuity test to verify it for your setup.

-3) There is no mounting for the arduino.
+2) There is no mounting for the arduino.
 It hangs inside.
 I have done some cable management techniques to (knots of sorts) to prevent connectors being ripped out.
 I also sandwiched a piece of paper under the arduino to prevent electrical shorts with the wiring (as it rests directly upon it).

-4) There is no mounting for the micro-USB connection.
+3) There is no mounting for the micro-USB connection.
 This is a huge issue, as I have already broken 4 arduinos from the micro-usb snapping off.
 I had to buy a microusb extender, that has screw holes that I can mount on the case, to prevent this.
 I had to drill + dremel this out, however it works great.

-5) No mounting for a reset button.
+4) No mounting for a reset button.
 Everytime you flash this keyboard, you need to short two pins on the arduino.
 Without an external button to do this, I have to dissasemble the bottom plate to short this.
 This can get annoying if you are changing your layout often.

 ### Tips: